 I have a jumbo mortgage.
 Can I use HARP 2.0?

 No, HARP 2.0 is not meant for jumbo mortgages.
-It's for mortgages backed by Fannie Mae or Freddie Mac only.
-There is talk of a HARP 3 program.
-HARP 3 would likely include loan types not covered by today's program guidelines.
-You can read more about HARP 3.
+It’s for mortgages backed by Fannie Mae or Freddie Mac only.
+There had been talk of a HARP 3 program which may have added access to HARP for non-Fannie Mae and non-Freddie Mac mortgages, but HARP 3 failed to materialize.

 I have an Alt-A mortgage.
 Can I use HARP 2.0?

 No, HARP 2.0 is not meant for Alt-A mortgages.
-It's for mortgages backed by Fannie Mae or Freddie Mac only.
-There is talk of a HARP 3 program.
-HARP 3 would likely include loan types not covered by today's program guidelines.
+It’s for mortgages backed by Fannie Mae or Freddie Mac only.
+Alt-A mortgages were among the loan types rumored to be a part of HARP 3, but HARP appears unlikely to pass at this time.

-If your current mortgage is interest only, you may be able to use HARP.
-If your interest only mortgage is a conforming loan backed by Fannie Mae or Freddie Mac, you should be HARP-eligible.
+If your current mortgage is interest-only, you may be able to use HARP.
+If your interest-only mortgage is a conforming loan backed by Fannie Mae or Freddie Mac, you should be HARP-eligible.
 Otherwise, your loan may be an Alt-A or sub-prime mortgage in which case you will not be HARP 2-eligible.
-There is talk of a HARP 3 program.
-HARP 3 would likely include loan types not covered by today's program guidelines.

 I have a balloon mortgage.
 Can I use HARP 2.0?